Spaceface16518/cheatsheets/ochem.md

-Structurally, the only difference between carboxylic acids and alcohols is that in alcohols, the carbon of the functional group is only attached to an OH, whereas in carboyxlic acids, the carbon is double-bonded to an O as well as bonded to an OH.
+Structurally, the only difference between carboxylic acids and alcohols is that in alcohols, the carbon of the functional group is only attached to an OH, whereas in carboxylic acids, the carbon is double-bonded to an O as well as bonded to an OH.
 You can use this feature to differentiate them.

 Examples of famous carboxylic acids include acetic acid (the acid in vinegar)